NanYoMy/myops/README.md

 # U-MyoPS
-Our manuscript is still under review.
-Source code will be released once the manusciript is accepted.

 # Abstract
 Myocardial pathology segmentation (MyoPS) is critical for the risk stratification and treatment planning of myocardial infarction (MI).